-- Reading (2%): Prepare a 3 minute reading (from the book, Unit 6 to 10) and read it to a monitor.

-- Communication (2%): Choose 4 questions in the "Communication" binder (Section "French 211") in the French Centre, prepare the answers and present them to a monitor.

-- Oral presentation 1 (2%): Practice your oral presentation (for the Lab Instructor) in front a monitor.
+- Reading (2%): Prepare a 3 minute reading (from the book, Unit 5 to 9) and read it to a monitor. - Communication (2%): Choose 4 questions in the "Communication" binder (Section "French 211") in the French Centre, prepare the answers and present them to a monitor. - Oral presentation 1 (2%): Practice your oral presentation (for the Lab Instructor) in front a monitor. - -Oral presentation 2(2%); Poésie; Choose ONE poem from the list provided on d2l.
+Memorize it and present it to a monitor. - -Presence at the Centre (2%): 30 minutes, to do any activity of your choice in French (reading, listening, writing, talking with the monitors...).

 Attending the immersion weekend organized by the French Centre will count as 2 activities for the "Passeport d'activités".